rnkn/fountain-mode/README.md

 The following features are not yet supported:

-- syntax highlighting for other elements, including emphasis
+- syntax highlighting for emphasis
 - reading metadata
 - dual dialogue
 - exporting

-The feature-set is quite basic at the moment, with many features yet to be added.
 Feature requests are encouraged.
 Exporting is "coming soon."

 For exporting, check out the full list of apps that support the Fountain format here: <http://fountain.io/apps>